 Goals and Priorities

 The Diabetes Prevention and Control Program (DPCP) will effect positive change by offering training and education that will allow Mississippians to better self-manage diabetes and other chronic diseases.
 The DPCP will foster opportunities to link the community to available services that otherwise are underutilized by collaborating with health systems, community leaders, coalitions and other organizations.
-The DPCP will strive to implement and offer Medication Therapy Management, The National Diabetes Prevention Program, and increase access to AADE and ADA recognized programs as a catalyst to improve services to people with or at risk for diabetes, and to enhance the quality of life for all Mississippians.
+The DPCP will strive to implement and offer Diabetes Self - Management Education, The National Diabetes Prevention Program, and increase access to AADE and ADA recognized programs as a catalyst to improve services to people with or at risk for diabetes, and to enhance the quality of life for all Mississippians.

 The target population for this domain embraces all Mississippi residents with an emphasis on areas with the highest prevalence of diabetes, obesity and cardiovascular disease.
 To reach the medically underserved and those seeking services through safety net healthcare providers, DPCP will utilize established internal and external partners.
 Opportunities to work with both local and national organizations will be leveraged for a focused impact.
 Specific program goals and activities include:

 Promote Awareness of pre-diabetes among people at high risk for type 2 diabetes